jeannemas/advanced-configuration-management/README.md

 Create a class `A` that has those configuration properties:

-- A configuration property named `foo` that can be a `string`, has a value of `'bar'` and a default value of `''` (empty string)
+- A configuration property named `foo` that can be a `string`, has a value of `'bar'` and must not be an empty string
-- A configuration property named `spaces` that can be either a `string` or `number`, has a value of `2`, and a default value of `''` (empty string)
+- A configuration property named `spaces` that can be either a `string` or `number`, has a value of `2`
-- A configuration property named `baz` that can be a `boolean`, has a value of `true`, and a default value of `true`

 > **Warning!**
 >
 > Even tho having a configuration property as an object is allowed, it is not recommended since it's impossible to assure that the required properties are actually present.
+If you need to have an object, use a validator function alongside it.

 ## Accessing the configuration